 Joe Andrieu – A key contributor to the W3C Verifiable Claims Working Group, Andrieu’s expertise lies in developing standards for decentralized digital identity, ensuring that systems built on these standards are interoperable.

 Manu Sporny – Founder of Digital Bazaar, Sporny is a primary driver behind the Verifiable Claims and Web Payments specifications at W3C.
-His work centers around creating a decentralized web, where users have control their own data.
+His work centers around creating a decentralized web, where users have control over their own data.

 Kim Cameron – Recognized as the architect of identity at Microsoft, Cameron’s “Laws of Identity” have been foundational in the field.
 He’s been instrumental in shifting the discourse towards decentralized and user-centric identity systems.